cwadge/apt-up/README.md

 Normally output is color-coded, if the terminal supports it.

 ## Hooks
-If you want to extend apt-up's functionality, or have it run Add custom scripts to:
+If you want to extend apt-up's functionality, etc. add custom scripts to:
 - `/etc/apt-up.d/pre.d/` (before updates).

 - `/etc/apt-up.d/post.d/` (after updates).